Your Ultimate Guide to Computer Hardware: From PCs to the Cloud

 Hardware in Cloud Computing

-- Reduced Maintenance Burden: The CSP handles all hardware maintenance, security, and upgrades.
-[8]
+• No More Maintenance: The cloud provider handles all the hardware upkeep, security, and upgrades.

 Hardware as a Service (HaaS): The Cloud Model for Physical Devices